magland/dandi-notebook-gen/dandi_notebook_gen/instructions.md

 import seaborn as sns
 sns.set_theme()
 ```

 Do not use seaborn styling for plotting images.

 Image masks values range from 0 to 1.
 If you are plotting all image masks superimposed on each other in a single figure, use a heatmap with np.max on the image masks.

+For raw extracellular electrophysiology data, you shouldn't try to do spike detection, spike sorting, or anything like that in the notebook because it's too computationally intensive.
+Getting anything useful from extracullular electrophysiology data requires a lot of processing and is not something that can be done in a notebook.
+Instead, you should focus on showing how to load a reasonable amount of data and how to visualize it.